sul-dlss/freelib-djatoka/README.md

 What these two configuration options do is provide a way to extract identifiers from external systems that expose them through URL patterns.
 So, in the examples above, Islandora object IDs are embedded in the URL.
 The first, `djatoka.ingest.sources`, takes a URL with an embedded regular expression representing the identifier.
 When a resolvable URL that matches the pattern is supplied to FreeLib-Djatoka, the identifier is extracted as passed into download process so that the JP2 can be stored in the PairTree file system using that identifier.
 Subsequent requests to FreeLib-Djatoka can then be made using the identifier.

 The second configuration option will check incoming identifiers against known URL patterns.
 They are first checked against identifiers in the system, of course, but if they can't be found they are then checked against known URL patterns in the hope that a resolvable image will be found (and can be downloaded and stored).

 Both `djatoka.ingest.sources` and `djatoka.ingest.guesses` can take multiple, whitespace-delimited patterns.
 The first configuration option includes a regular expression pattern and the second includes a simple pair of curly braces (e.g., {}) where the identifier would be found.
 These patterns are only really useful if the embedded identifiers are unique.
 I don't think, for instance, that the LoC patterns above represent standalone identifiers, but it's included as djatoka's standard test item.

 ### Tile Cache Utilities

 Something that I added for the GDAO project but never documented was the tile pre-generation utility.
 It can be run from the command line to pre-generate tiles for images listed in a CSV file.
 You pass in the CSV file containing the IDs of the images (and titles, etc.), and the OpenSeadragon tiles will be auto-magically generated for you.
 Run it by typing:

-    mvn exec:java -Dexec.mainClass="info.freelibrary.djatoka.TileCache" -Dexec.args="src/test/resources/id_map.csv 2"
+    mvn exec:java -Dexec.mainClass="info.freelibrary.djatoka.TileCache" \
+    -Dexec.args="src/test/resources/id_map.csv 2"

 The "exec.args" would of course be changed to your CSV file and the position of the ID in the (1-based) column order (i.e., start counting columns at 1 not 0) of the CSV file.

 ### Running freelib-djatoka at Port 80

 By default, FreeLib-Djatoka runs at port 8888.
 Because it can handle cross origin requests, it doesn't need to be put behind an Apache proxy.
-If it needs to be run at port 80 for firewall, or other reasons, this can be accomplished on a Linux system through ipchains or iptables:
+If it needs to be run at port 80 for institutional firewall or other reasons, this can be accomplished on a Linux system through ipchains or iptables:

     /sbin/ipchains -I input --proto TCP --dport 80 -j REDIRECT 8888